mjordan/createbag/README.md

 A simple utility to allow users to create a Bag from a directory on their file system.

-This utility is not a replacement for full-featured tool such as the Library of Congress's Bagger (included in their [Transfer Tools](http://sourceforge.net/projects/loc-xferutils/files/loc-bagger/)).
+This utility is not a replacement for a full-featured tool such as the Library of Congress's Bagger (included in their [Transfer Tools](http://sourceforge.net/projects/loc-xferutils/files/loc-bagger/)).
 Instead, its purpose is to hide the details of creating a Bag from the end user by providing a simple, familiar user interface.
 Settings for Bag creation are contained in a configuration file (that would be modified by a network administrator, for example).

 ## Features